 - 3 large eggs

-- 7 tablespoons unsalted butter, room temperature, cut into 6 to 8 pieces
+- 7 tbsp. unsalted butter, room temperature, cut into 6-8 pieces

 - Canola oil, for frying

 In the bowl of an electric mixer fitted with a dough hook attachment, stir together yeast and milk.
 Let stand until yeast is dissolved, about a minute.
 Add flour, 1/3 cup sugar, salt, and eggs; mix on low speed until dough comes together, about 1 minute.
 Continue mixing on low for another 2-3 minutes more.
 Add butter, a few pieces at a time, adding only once the butter is fully incorporated and dough is soft, 5-6 minutes.